QuentinDelignon/MaskRCNN-5R/README.md

 ## The Training Method
 We get the pretrained network from Pytorch then we train the network with our small dataset.
 ## How To
 Clone the repo.
 Change the folder path of the dataset in training.py and also the saves folder.
 Execute training.py from its parent folder.
+A script named test_mask.py helps you get visual results from images or video (as presented in the next section).
 # Results
 We will not detail further the results.
 We obtain more than 90% accuracy and the sytem generates good masks for our challenge.
 The user can go further if he wants.
 <img src="https://github.com/QuentinDelignon/MaskRCNN-5R/blob/media/result_1.png" width="300" >